 Please read the complete explanation of fees below which is particularly important if your dog is adopted in the US or Canada.
-Once you have read the following, you can pay your adoption fee here.
-For dogs adopted locally in Baja California Sur, we will execute an adoption contract at the time you take possession of the dog and you can pay your fees then or via the link to the right.
-Select the currency of your choice (see the flags to the right).
+Once you have read the following, you can pay your adoption fee using the links on this page.
+For dogs adopted locally in Baja California Sur, we will execute an adoption contract at the time you take possession of the dog and you can pay your fees then or via the link.
+Select the currency of your choice (see the flags by country).
 Please note that if you take possession of your dog in La Paz, but the final destination for the dog is the US or Canada, you are still required to pay the US or Canadian fee.
 This is because the dog must meet all vaccine, customs, and documentation standards for its final destination.

 Please read Adoption Fees Explained, below, to understand how the fees we collect for each dog are used to offset the expenses necessary to get your adopted dog to you.

 - Adoption fees are due at time of approval of adoption along with a signed contract to confirm holding the dog until transport.

 - Should an adopter back out prior to transport, $100 USD or $100 CAD is non-refundable.
 If in Mexico there is no refund for my $1500 peso adoption fee.

 - Should an adopter take possession of a dog and the adoption fails, they need to surrender the dog to BDLP and all adoptions fees are non-refundable.